durkisneer1/Kraken-Engine/README.md

   <img src="https://img.shields.io/badge/license-MIT-blue.svg">
   <a href="https://app.codacy.com/gh/durkisneer1/DurkGame/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade"><img src="https://app.codacy.com/project/badge/Grade/17028e01d32f4441be4bd5e37edb94ce"/></a>
 </p>
-DurkGame is an extention of SDL2.
-There will be different object types to inherit from in the future such as `CharacterBody`s, `StaticBody`s, and `PhysicsBody`s.
-Eventually, I plan to also implement handy mathematical functions such as pathfinding and raycasting.
+DurkGame is an extension of SDL2.
+There will be different object types to inherit from in the future such as `CharacterSprite`, `StaticSprite`, and `PhysicsSprite`.
+Also, I plan to implement handy mathematical functions such as pathfinding and raycasting.

 # Documentation
 I don't have a documentation page yet, but I plan on making one soon.